zym1119/reinforcement_learning_playground/README.md

 # Implement your own method

 1. Define you model in `models` folder
-2. Implement your own Trainer and Inferer based on BaseTrainer or BaseInferer
+2. Implement your own Trainer and Inferer based on `BaseTrainer` or `BaseInferer` defined in `runner.py`